novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-93.md

 Lee Hyun-woo seems to have caught on.

-‘Was I too blatant in receiving all the songs?’
+‘Was I too blatant in buying all the songs?’

-Even a man who is usually insensitive would look for someone in his circle of acquaintances who could receive such an enormous amount of songs, and among them, a wealthy acquaintance would inevitably be a candidate.
+Even a man who is usually insensitive would look for someone in his circle of acquaintances who could buy such an enormous amount of songs, and among them, a wealthy acquaintance would inevitably be a candidate.

-So it seemed like he was testing her, but Kim Ah-young feigned ignorance until the end.
+So it seemed like he was testing her, but Kim Ah-young want to feign ignorance until the end.

 Simultaneously, she glanced back and made eye contact with Chief Secretary Park Min-sook.